Vector Rotation

 A naive algorithm will use an n-element intermediate vector to do the job in steps or copy the underlying array with language dependant slicing features (where space is ) or compute in-place shift by holding a temporary variable with iterations (which will take a running time of ).

-But we are better than this!
-Can we rotate the vector in time proportional to without additional memory allocations ?
+But we are better than this! can we rotate the vector in time proportional to without additional memory allocations ?

 Aha!

 Yes, we can!
-Thanks to Jon Bentley, In his Programming Pearls (2nd Edition) book, he mentioned three vector rotation algorithms called Juggling, Swapping, and Reversing.
+Thanks to Jon Bentley, in his Programming Pearls (2nd edition) book, he mentioned three vector rotation algorithms called juggling, swapping, and reversing.

-Jon derived a smart insight in which he calls the Aha! moment!
-Because, in the reverse rotation technique, it is basically two arrays reversed twice.
+Jon derived a smart insight in which he calls the aha! moment! because, in the reverse rotation technique, it is basically two arrays reversed twice.
 Truly marvelous!

 The reversing algorithm is pretty straightforward, and the other two are very clever.
-But for this code fragment, I will only go through the reversing algorithm because that's the most elegant code.
+But for this code fragment, I wil only go through the reversing algorithm because that's the most elegant code.
 Jon makes use of a bidirectional iterator to perform the task in time.

-Now let's dive into the algorithm!
-Woohoo! 🕺
+Now let's dive into the algorithm! woohoo! 🥳🕺

 Reverse Rotate

-Recall the example in the problem description.
-We have to left rotate the vector [1,2,3,4,5,6,7,8]
+Recall the example in the problem description. we have to left rotate the vector [1,2,3,4,5,6,7,8]

 by .
 If we view it as two sub-vectors, we get and items long